What are the aims of this leaflet?

 How can chondrodermatitis nodularis be treated?

 Chondrodermatitis nodularis is harmless and not a skin cancer.
-It can be painful and a nuisance, and may not go away if left alone.
-It can be treated although the treatments themselves can also be painful:
+It can be treated, although the treatments themselves can be painful and are not always successful:

 - A corticosteroid may be applied as a cream, or injected into the nodule to try and reduce pain and redness.